Why does neck pain happen?

-In addition, some people experience psychological and cognitive symptoms, including memory loss, difficulty concentrating, nervousness, irritability, sleep disturbances, fatigue or depression.
+In addition, some people experience psychological and cognitive symptoms, including:

 There are a variety of ways to diagnose neck pain.
 Here are some of the most common:

-- Medical History.
-By asking questions about your medical history, a physician can identify possible causes of your neck pain and suggest an appropriate treatment.
-This is often the most valuable.
+- Medical history—can help your physician identify possible causes of your neck pain and suggest an appropriate treatment.

-- Physical Exam.
-Tests performed by our providers during a physical exam can help pinpoint the source of pain.
+- Physical exam—can help pinpoint the source of pain.

-- X-rays.
-X-rays can help determine whether there is a fracture or other problem with the bones in your neck.
+- Diagnostic imaging—can help determine whether there is a fracture or other problem with the bones in your neck.

-- Injections: Injections can relieve neck pain and give the physician important information about the cause of your problem.
+- Injections—can relieve neck pain and give your physician important information about the cause of your problem.

 How is neck pain treated?

 Pain from neck strain typically improves within a few days or weeks.
-95% of patients recover within three months after a neck injury although some may continue to have residual neck pain and headaches.
+Ninety-five percent of patients recover within three months after a neck injury, although some may continue to have residual neck pain and headaches.